animalillo/PHPUtils/README.md

 ## Usage

-Everything is containid withing the namespace AQ to avoid conflicts with other libraries.
+Everything is contained withing the namespace AQ to avoid conflicts with other libraries.

 ### Available classes
 ---------------------